 - Consider the equipment or anything else that you will have to carry or bring along with you

-That being said, there are important tools that you must have to get through or to use the bugout route as desired.
+That being said, there are essential tools that you must have to get through or to use the bugout route as desired.
 These are:

 - A compass